 - Why foodies are so fanatical: “They are converts – with all a convert’s zeal”.

-According to the handbook, foodies and “grapies” (wine enthusiasts) are mutually exclusive, because grapies don’t mind what they eat as long as it doesn’t interfere with the food.
+According to the handbook, foodies and “grapies” (wine enthusiasts) are mutually exclusive, because grapies don’t mind what they eat as long as it doesn’t interfere with the wine.
 Most would not accept this assertion today.

 The book was divided into four main parts: The Foodie at Home, The Foodie Eats Out, The Global Foodie, and a Foodie Who’s Who.
 The authors saw foodies as an extension of the “Me generation”, with the palate providing ” a living, thrilling, sensitive new place to be Me”.

-By September 1984 Australia had its first proclaimed foodie, with David Dale telling Tharunka, the Sydney University paper: “I am a ‘foodie’.
+By September 1984 Australia had its first proclaimed convert, with David Dale telling Tharunka, the Sydney University paper: “I am a ‘foodie’.
 I am adapting an English book called the ‘foodie’ handbook.
 It’s about people obsessed about food.”
 Dale’s adaptation was published in early 1985.